KochiyaOcean/electron-react-titlebar/README.md

 ### currentWindow?: \<BrowserWindow\>

-The browserWindow Object that window controls affect to.
-Default value is `remote.currentWindow()` (optional).
+The browserWindow Object that window controls affect to (optional).

 ### menu?: \<MenuTemplate\>